Peter-Dreed/Cloud-Script/README.md

 This script performs system optimization tasks such as clearing temporary files, restarting essential services, and updating the system to ensure optimal performance.

 **Features:**
-- Deletes unnecessary temporary files to free up disk space.
+- Deletes unnecessary temporary files to free up disk space.
-- Restarts specified services to refresh system operations.
+- Restarts specified services to refresh system operations.
-- Performs system updates to keep software current.
+- Performs system updates to keep software current.

 **Usage:**
 Execute this script in PowerShell with administrative privileges.
 It will carry out the optimization tasks and provide a summary of actions taken.